Potty training my son was not hard at all.

 We NEVER “took a break” from training or put a diaper back on after we started, and I honestly believe that’s why I’ve never had one of those 6 month training marathons.

 Even if we had to go out, which I tried not to do until training was complete, we did not use diapers.
 If we HAD to go out, I would just take extra clothes, put the potty in the trunk, and put a puppy piddle pad on the car seat under my kid to prevent having to wash the seat in case of accidents.
+(Piddle pads just barely make my list of the only potty training supplies you need.)

 When I was complaining about the pooping situation at 3.5 weeks into potty training, that’s what friends and family told me to do – “just take a break, maybe she’s not ready”?